Pileus (mycology)

+The word pileus comes from the Latin for a type of felt cap.

 Classification

 Pilei can be formed in various shapes, and the shapes can change over the course of the developmental cycle of a fungus.
 The most familiar pileus shape is hemispherical or convex.
 Convex pilei often continue to expand as they mature until they become flat.
 Many well-known species have a convex pileus, including the button mushroom, various Amanita species and boletes.

 Some, such as the parasol mushroom, have distinct bosses or umbos and are described as umbonate.
 An umbo is a knobby protrusion at the center of the cap.
 Some fungi, such as chanterelles have a funnel- or trumpet-shaped appearance.
 In these cases the pileus is termed infundibuliform.